Overview of the State:

 Lou Malnati’s Pizzeria in Chicago, Illinois

-To be honest, you are going to have a lot of options when it comes to finding great pizza in Chicago.
+To be honest, there are many places to find great pizza in Chicago.
 This is one of them.
 It is a popular eatery with plenty of fantastic reviews, which makes sense.
-After all, they have some great options on their menu for great prices, such as their cheese deep dish and their sausage deep dish.
+After all, they have some great options on their menu for great prices.
+Their most notable items are their cheese and sausage deep dish pizzas.

 Spacca Napoli in Chicago, Illinois